Vicki Huber: College career

+Later career

 During the next few seasons, Huber dealt with a number of injuries and illnesses, including back and pelvis injuries in 1990, a stress fracture in 1991, and an Achilles tendon injury in 1994.
 She had some success, however, finishing fourth at the 1992 IAAF World Cross Country Championships and setting an American road record for the 5K.

 After giving birth to a daughter in May 1995, Huber began training again, with the goal of qualifying for the 1996 Olympics.
 She said, "[after giving birth], I got this fire back in me."
 She had several impressive results in the months leading up to the Trials, including a time in the 1500 meters that was less than a second off her best.
 Going into the Trials, she was ranked second in the 1500 meters and fifth in the 5000 meters.
 At the 1996 Olympic Trials, Huber did not finish her heat in the 5000 meters.
 She was in third place, only needing to finish in the top five to qualify for the finals, when she dropped out of the race.
 After the race, she said she felt tired, dehydrated, and sick.
 Her coach, Dick Brown, described Huber as "absolutely devastated" by her performance.
 Despite this, he asked her if she wanted to run in the 1500 meters, and with the encouragement of a friend, Huber decided to attempt to qualify in that race.
 Brown told her, "Stay in fourth or fifth place, and if someone moves, try to cover the move."
 Huber was in fourth place late in the race when she began catching up to Amy Wickus, passing Wickus with only thirty meters left in the race.
 Huber finished in third place with a time of 4:11.23, earning her a spot on the US team for the Olympics in Atlanta.
 In the month leading up to the Olympics, Huber's training was limited due to a sore Achilles tendon.
 At the Olympics, Huber failed to qualify for the semifinals in the 1500 meters.

+Honors and awards

 She was inducted into the Delaware Track & Field Hall of Fame in 2001 and the Delaware Sports Museum and Hall of Fame in 2002.